-As of now, ChatGPT is totally free and is only accessible on a web browser such as Chrome, Safari, or Firefox (on desktop or on mobile).
+As of now, ChatGPT is totally free and is only accessible on a web browser such as Chrome, Safari, Firefox or other Chrome alternatives (on desktop or on mobile).

 However, the AI tool's popularity is growing so fast that Sam Altman - OpenAI's chief, said on Twitter, admitted he will need to monetise it eventually because of its "eye-watering" compute costs.
 Currently, “the average cost of each response was in "single-digits cents".